apache/pekko-management/docs/src/main/paradox/discovery/aws.md

     }
     ```

-* By default, this module is configured for clusters with one Akka node per EC2 instance: it
+* By default, this module is configured for clusters with one Pekko node per EC2 instance: it
   separates cluster members solely by their EC2 IP address.
 However, we can change the default configuration to indicate multiple ports per discovered EC2 IP, and achieve
-a setup with multiple Akka nodes (i.e. multiple JVMs) per EC2 instance.
+a setup with multiple Pekko nodes (i.e. multiple JVMs) per EC2 instance.
     ```
     pekko {
       discovery {
         aws-api-ec2-tag-based {
-          ports = [8557, 8558, 8559] # 3 Akka nodes per EC2 instance
+          ports = [8557, 8558, 8559] # 3 Pekko nodes per EC2 instance
           # note that the above need to be the ports associated with the *Pekko Management* extension
         }
       }
     }
     ```
-    Note: this comes with the limitation that each EC2 instance has to have the same number of Akka nodes.
+    Note: this comes with the limitation that each EC2 instance has to have the same number of Pekko nodes.

 * You can change the default tag key from "service" to something else.
 This can be done via `application.conf`, by
 setting `pekko.discovery.aws-api-ec2-tag-based.tag-key` to something else.